well-in-that-case/Lua-Compound-Ops/README.md

 end
 print(os.clock() - start)
 ```
 It takes only ~850ms to process.
-Compound operators offer a 48.8% performance increase with complex lvalue expressions.
+Compound operators offer a 48.8% performance increase with complex lvalue expressions which will scale linearly with lvalue complexity.

 ### Implementation Detail
 - This implementation does not require additional reserved symbols.